 4. Spray magnesium oil on the area of your pain.
 Supplements often don’t work overnight.
 It typically takes months for you to notice the benefits.
 Magnesium oil, however, is absorbed very quickly into your skin, relaxing muscles almost instantly.
 Magnesium oil is best sprayed after a shower, rubbing it thoroughly on the skin.
 Leave it to absorb for about 30 minutes before wiping off any residue it leaves behind.

 5. Use Oska Pulse.
 Of course, we’re big proponents of Oska Pulse.
 It has clinical studies and thousands of testimonials to back it up.
 Using Pulsed Electromagnetic Field (PEMF) therapy, Oska Pulse is clinically proven to reduce inflammation, increase circulation, improve mobility and relieve pain.
 You can strap it on or near your point of pain while you're working, exercising, traveling or doing many of the activities that you love.
 It’s lightweight and fits in your hand.
 We can’t promise instant results, though our users say that on average, it takes roughly a few days to a week.
-Click here to try it out!
+Try Oska Pulse now!

 If you’ve found this helpful, don’t keep it to yourself!
 Share this article via the social media icons below and help others find some pain relief as well.